chasereckling/fo_shizzle/README.md

 Setup:
 ------

 Fo Shizzle uses ruby version 2.2.0.

-After you download Fo Shizzle navigate to the 'fo_shizzle' file folder in your terminal.
+1. After you download Fo Shizzle navigate to the 'fo_shizzle' file folder in your terminal.
 Then run the following      command to install the Gemfile:

    $ bundle install

-next run ruby app.rb in the terminal
+2. Run ruby app.rb in the terminal

    $ ruby app.rb

-and in your browser navigate to the url: localhost:4567.
+3. In your browser navigate to the url: localhost:4567.

 Copyright and Licensing:
 ------------------------